MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/windows-commands/Bootcfg-ems.md

 ---
-title: Bootcfg ems
+title: bootcfg ems
-description: "Windows Commands topic for **Bootcfg ems** - Enables the user to add or change the settings for redirection of the Emergency Management Services console to a remote computer." ms.custom: na ms.prod: windows-server-threshold
+description: "Windows Commands topic for **bootcfg ems** - Enables the user to add or change the settings for redirection of the Emergency Management Services console to a remote computer." ms.custom: na ms.prod: windows-server-threshold